LorenMin107/AdventureMate/routes/api/README.md

 ## Directory Structure

 - `routes/api/v1/`: Contains the current stable version (v1) of the API routes.
-- `routes/api/`: Contains the legacy (unversioned) API routes, which are deprecated.
+- `routes/api/`: Previously contained the legacy (unversioned) API routes, which have been removed as part of the JWT migration cleanup.

 ## Versioning Strategy